2DGD-F0TH/2DGD_F0TH/chapters/005_Game_Design_Intro.md

 Introduction to Game Design
 ============================

+\epigraph{Why should you make games?
+Do it to give players joy from your unique perspective and to have fun expressing yourself.
+You win and the players win.}{\textit{Duane Alan Hahn}}

 In this section we will talk about platforms, input systems and game genres, in a quick fashion.
 This chapter will introduce you to the language and terms used in game design, this way the following chapters will be easier to comprehend.

 We will talk about the differences and challenges deriving from each decision and the basic way game genres work.